5 minute hack - Presenting a new idea

 # Discuss each objection with the relevant parties.
 What can be managed and what are the show stoppers?
 Agree with them what role they can play in the project.

-Download for free the full pdf document with fillable tables and mindmap.
+Download the full pdf document with fillable tables and mindmap.
 If you'd like a Word version send an email to info@clearsasabell.uk and I'll send you one.